DanDanCool/config/README.md

 Completion:
 https://github.com/nvim-lua/completion-nvim
-Note: will probably not work with snippets, only gets completion items from lsp.
-This is a cut down version of the plugin.

 Treesitter:
 https://github.com/nvim-treesitter/nvim-treesitter

+# Notes:
+Completion: will probably not work with snippets, only gets completion items from lsp.
+This is a cut down version of the plugin.

-Note: this only provides highlighting functionality, everything else was cut.
+Treesitter: this only provides highlighting functionality, everything else was cut.
 In addition, this does not support the 'is?' predicate